Elinor Florence, Author

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
-To see my entire collection of wartime covers, click: Star Weekly At War.
+See my collection of wartime covers here: Star Weekly At War.